vascojdb/pizero-zoneminder-cam/README.md

 ### **Indoor camera**

-These are the costs of my indoor camera module, with day and night vision (with electronic IR cut filter)
+These are the costs of my indoor camera module, with day and night vision (with electronic IR cut filter).
+I am not including the cost of any dummy camera enclosure as I designed and 3D printed my own enclosure, which you can download from the 3D printing section.

 Part | Price/each
 --- | ---